arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 With decentralized control, the discipline of roles and boundaries becomes important.
 Both excessive overlap and gaps are dangerous.

 Clear role definition is equally important for product development teams.
 Poorly defined roles and boundaries increase the need for communication and the time spent in meetings.
-If your team doesn't have clear roles, your meetings can have 20 people vote on the color of a button.
-The information must be sent to 20 people; the only time the decision can be made is when all 20 people are present because you have excessive overlap.
+For example, if your team doesn't have clear roles, your meetings can have 20 people vote on the color of a button.
+You must send the information to 20 people; the only time the team can decide is when all 20 people are present because you have excessive overlap.
 Well-defined roles make teams much more efficient.

 You also need to be alert for white spaces between roles and gaps that nobody feels responsible for.